jonnitto/Jonnitto.PhotoSwipe/README.md

 There is one global variable who get set during the intialisation:

-`neosPhotoSwipe` This object stores the `lightbox` variable from PhotoSwiper.
+`neosPhotoSwipe` This object stores the `lightbox` variables from PhotoSwiper.
 (The variable who get used to call `lightbox.init()`).
 With this, you can add you own [event listener](https://photoswipe.com/events/) or trigger [methods](https://photoswipe.com/methods/).